idaholab/virtual_test_bed/doc/content/microreactors/gHPMR/gHPMR_mesh.md

 The fuel pin cell assembly is generated using the previous step's pin cell meshes.
 The fake pin cells are then deleted from the assembly mesh in order to create a void for the heat pipe meshes in future steps.
 The outer assembly boundary is generated.
 Boundary ids are renamed and meta data is added back to the assembly mesh.
 This process is repeated for the four other fuel assemblies.

 !alert note title=Metadata
 When the hexagonal meshes are modified, they lose the original metadata.
 Thus reapplying the metadata from before the modifications is necessary to generate the assemblies.
+This will no longer be necessary in future versions.

 !listing microreactors/gHPMR/2D_gHPMR_Final.i start=[assembly1_R0] end=[assembly3]